nicknonnen/nicknonnen.github.io/malcomb/RP-Malcomb-Report.md

 - map of difference between your figure 4 and the original figure 4
 - map of difference between your figure 5 and the original figure 5

+The effort of this replication study appears to support the original findings of the Malcomb et al. (2014) paper we set out to validate.
+Our workflow produced the adaptive capacity scores seen in Figure 1, which strongly agrees with Malcomb et al.'s Figure 4.
+The difference map, illustrating the similarity between adaptive capacity scores for each Traditional Capacity scores, is seen in Figure 2.

 ![Fig4resilience](/malcomb/assets/Fig4rep.png)
-Figure 1.
+Figure 2.
 Adaptive Capacity Scores from our results (mapping access and assets data).

 ![resilience_comparison](/malcomb/assets/Fig4comp.png)
-Figure 2.
+Figure 3.
 Comparing Adaptive Capacity Score maps from our procedure (Fig 1) and from Malcomb et al. (2014) (Fig 4).

 ![Fig5vulnerability](/malcomb/assets/Fig5rep.png)
+Figure 4.

 ![vulnerability_comparison](/malcomb/assets/Fig5comp.png)
+Figure 5.

 ## Unplanned Deviations from the Protocol